Chicken Congee Recipe | A Healing Hearty Soup

 Easy Chicken Congee Recipe

 This chicken congee recipe is a quicker version of the authentic preparation, yet still delivers on deliciousness.
-If you love a hearty chicken or chicken and rice soup, you'll love this recipe.
-It's both nourishing and soothing!
+If you love a hearty, creamy chicken and rice soup, you'll love this recipe.
+It's comforting and nourishing.

 Print This Recipe Pin This to Pinterest